 Introduction of the activities of the EUSDR Slovak Presidency 2020/2021

 Mr Michal Blaško (Ministry of Investments, Regional Development and Informatization of the Slovak Republic) informed that the Slovakian Presidency started at the Ministerial meeting during the Annual Forum 2 weeks ago.
 The meeting has shown a strong political commitment for implementation of the EUSDR.
 Priorities of the Slovakian Presidency related to the governance of the strategy are: the embedding process since the financial support to the Danube projects is necessary in order to have tangible results and demonstrate the importance of the strategy; 2) involvement of the non-EU countries in the activities of the strategy; 3) increasing cooperation among various stakeholders at all levels (transnational, national, local).
 Thematic priorities of the Slovak Presidency are: 1) innovation ecosystem and digitization; 2) climate change and protection of biodiversity.
-Incorporation of the EUSDR into EU funds (embedding) will be one of the top priorities.
+Incorporation of the EUSDR into EU funds (embedding) will be/remain one of the top priorities.
 The aim of the embedding is to provide the EU funds to the objectives of the EUSDR, especially related to the preparation of the next programming period.
 At the moment, the DTP is the main contributor to the EUSDR projects but according to the draft of the EU regulation to the forthcoming programming period, it will be necessary for other European territorial cooperation programmes and national cooperation programmes to make a greater contribution to the EUSDR.
 Therefore, they will push to embed the EUSDR objectives and actions into the partnership agreements, programmes and equivalent instruments for the non-EU countries as well as centrally managed EU programmes.
 Strong guidance and support from the EC are expected.
 The additional effort will be made to ensure the embedding process by involving relevant programming authorities.
 He highlighted that even regarding the legislation there is a solid basis for the embedding.
 The draft regulation of European territorial cooperation contains several measures to strengthen Interreg programmes covering the same functional areas as existing MRSs and to increase the coherence between funding and macro-regional priorities.
 One example is introduction of thematic concentration in EUSDR (strategic topics).
 Therefore, one possibility is to introduce thematic concentration in Interreg programmes that support MRSs which stipulates that such programme must allocate a minimum percentage of its ERDF resources to the related strategy.
 The draft regulation also obliges member states to allocate at least 15% of their ERDF resources to one or two new Interreg specific objectives one of which better governance of Interreg programmes includes action to strengthen the institutional capacities of public authorities and stakeholders to implement the MRSs.
 In reality, the addressing of embedding is on two levels: thematic and financial.
 Thematic embedding is already done in the EUSDR by selecting 36 thematic priorities.
 Financial embedding could be done through creating a kind of an ecosystem for financing joint flagship projects from the existing financial schemes.
 However, it is important to prepare excellent transnational project proposals which will enable synergy between the strategy, transnational programmes and national programmes.
 Mr Blaško said that the DTP will continue to support the EUSDR in the future at least on the level of this programming period: financing daily work of the strategy, supporting the preparation of flagship projects, financing the secretariat of the strategy (DSP).
 He also invited the audience to participate in different activities of the embedding process which will be initiated by the Slovak EUSDR Presidency.
+Uf, this passage sounded very complicated (that I started feeling stressed from the presidency) 😊

 Information from the DSP (incl.
 Information from the Annual Forum)